 By R Carter

 The reader should note though, that when overdose deaths are counted, one individual who overdoses on a combination of hydrocodone or oxycodone and Fentanyl, is counted as both an illegal opioid and a prescription opioid death, even though the actual source of the hydrocodone or oxycodone may not be known and could have come from an illegal sources.
-Until States start cross referencing every opioid overdose death with Prescription Drug Monitoring Data, the real sources of these medication will not be known.
+Until States start cross-referencing every opioid overdose death with Prescription Drug Monitoring Data, the real sources of these medications will not be known.

 The report goes on to say Methamphetamine-involved and cocaine-involved deaths that co-involved opioids also substantially increased from 2016 to 2017, confirming what law enforcement officials reported during that same period.
 All of which goes back to what has been reported for more than seven years, that enterprising black market individuals, are mixing Fentanyl into every street drug sold as a means of increasing profits due to its low cost and ready availability.